When the Veterans Law Blog® started in 2007, there was nothing like it.

 My goal is to begin the work of reshaping and redefining the veteran “brand.”

 I am going to do it using fresh, diverse and new voices.

 I am going to do it using the principles that brought so many of you success in your VA claims: Knowledge is power.
 You have more power than you think.
-Fix ourselves, not the system.
+Fix ourselves, and the system HAS to follow suit.
 Plan actions, not outcomes.
 And more.

 And – of course – I will share great legal content on the podcast as well, from discussions of changes in and updates to veterans law to helping advocates build a sustainable business or practice that makes the advocate’s well-being the highest priority.

 If you’d like to learn more about the podcast, or if you’d like to join the discussion about what makes a “real veteran,” please sign up below to get launch related updates on the podcast.